Child Custody and Parenting Time

 Child custody issues can be as distressing as they are contentious.
 When these issues threaten your time and relationship with your child(ren), you need a skilled lawyer on your side who can help you protect your rights and interests.

-The Burnham Law Firm has experienced Denver child custody attorneys who can help you.
+Burnham Law has experienced Denver child custody attorneys who can help you.
 Strategic, tenacious, and compassionate, our attorneys will work with you closely and help you navigate the complicated procedures involving child custody.
 With our help, you can achieve your goals and protect the best interests of your family.
 Based on your unique situation, we will develop and implement a game plan to place you in the right direction.

 Child Custody Defined: Parenting Time & Decision-Making Authority